 - William Howell Gower ’68: Co-founder and owner of MATRIX Resources, Inc., a privately-held staffing services company that provides deliverables-based professional services in areas of application development, business intelligence, client infrastructure, and delivery management services.
 The private company is headquartered in Atlanta, Georgia and has additional offices in Atlanta, Georgia; Charlotte, North Carolina; Birmingham, Alabama; Chicago, Illinois; Jacksonville, Florida; Phoenix, Arizona; Dallas, Fort Worth, and Houston, Texas; San Francisco, California; Seattle, Washington; and New York, New York.

 - Sanan Angubolkul ’75: He is the Chairman and President, Srithai Superware, the largest manufacturer of melamine plates in the world.

 - Carol Flammer ’89: is a public relations and social media marketing expert, strategist and consultant.
 With 20 years of experience, Carol has established herself as the “go to” for real estate and construction products public relations and social media.
 Carol is president of Flammer Relations, Inc., and managing partner of mRELEVANCE, LLC, an Internet Marketing, Social Media and Public Relations firm with offices in Atlanta and Chicago.
 Carol was also the recipient of the Spirit of Oglethorpe Award from Oglethorpe University in 2009.

-- Jim Winestock ’14: Senior Vice President (retired), UPS
+- Jim Winestock ’14: Senior Vice President (retired), United Postal Service (UPS)